 Tzampoc Resort

-For some out and out luxury, opt for Tzampoc Resort.
+For some out-and-out luxury, opt for Tzampoc Resort.
 With its rustic but sophisticated rooms, decorated in a mix of white-washed walls and warm natural woods, it’s the perfect spot to kick back and relax at Lake Atitlan.

-Here guests can enjoy swinging in a hammock while gazing across the lake itself, or taking a refreshing swim in the outdoor pool.
+Here, guests can enjoy swinging in a hammock while gazing across the lake itself or taking a refreshing swim in the outdoor pool.
 There’s also a complimentary breakfast served up every morning, a firewood sauna to use, and a relaxing communal lounge complete with a cozy fireplace.

 You’ll find Tzampoc Resort located in Santa Catarina Palopo, just over three and a half miles from the main town of Panajachel.